QuASA to present 12th annual Drag Show - Daily Trojan

 “This space is inviting,” Flenoury said.
 “It allowed me to express myself in a way I couldn’t in some places.”

 Urban said that audience members should expect an immersive experience, with high production value and a variety of performances.
-This year’s show is composed of the largest cast in recent years, and audiences should expect to see a runway presentation followed by performances ranging from a Beyoncé medley to Guy Fieri crashing his car in a drive through.
+This year’s show is composed of the largest cast in recent years, and audiences should expect to see a runway presentation followed by performances ranging from a Beyoncé medley to Gal Fieri crashing her car in a drive through.

 “What everyone’s doing here is kind of a little bit crazy, a little bit fun.
 I think even if you’re not familiar with drag at all, you can come and have a great time,” said Tyra Durdxn, a drag queen who will perform at the event.

-Note: Correction: A published version of this article contained an incorrect quote from Haddad.
-The quote has been updated to reflect the correct wordage.
-The article was updated to correct the name of performer Gal Fieri and her pronouns.
-The Daily Trojan regrets these errors.